altocodenl/tagaway/readme.md

       - Fix z-index of dropdown.
       - **Discuss**: When clicking on no man's land, unselect?
 - Upload
-   - Fix rotations in thumbnails of uploads.
-   - Snackbar when pics are finished uploading, "your pics have been uploaded, you can find them in 'View Pictures'
-   - * Show errors.
    - Document element, listeners & store.
    - UI team changes (Ruben):
       - Upload flow